GoogleChrome/web.dev/src/site/content/en/blog/introducing-model-viewer/index.md

 ---
 layout: post
-title: 'Announcing <model-viewer> 1.0'
+title: 'Announcing <model-viewer> 1.1'
 subhead: 3D models for your web page as easily as writing HTML.
 authors:
   - rkochman
   - joemedley
 description: |
   3D models are more relevant than ever.
 Retailers bring in-store shopping experiences to customers' homes.
 Museums let anyone see artifacts from anywhere.
-3D is difficult to do without a deep knowledge of 3D technologies or third-party hosting. <model-viewer> 1.0 makes these tasks as easy as writing HTML.
+  3D is difficult to do without a deep knowledge of 3D technologies or third-party hosting. <model-viewer> 1.1 makes these tasks as easy as writing HTML.
-date: 2020-08-20
+date: 2020-08-21
+updated: 2020-08-21
 hero: hero.jpg
-alt: A 3d image of a shark.
+alt: A 3D image of an astronaut.
 tags:
   - blog
   - 3d